MASDOC Management Team

 Is an Associate Professor in the Department of Statistics.
 He is interested in combinatorial stochastic processes and special functions arising in exchangeable and partially exchangeable models, with main applications in Mathematical Population Genetics, Bayesian Nonparametric Statistics, Measure-valued processes.

-Dr Simon Spencer is an Assistant Professor jointly appointed by the Statistics department and the Warwick Analytical Sciences Centre (WASC).
+Dr Simon Spencer is an Associate Professor jointly appointed by the Statistics department and the Warwick Analytical Sciences Centre (WASC).
 His research is in the areas of Bayesian inference, stochastic processes and applied probability, MCMC methods.

 Bjorn Stinner is an Assistant Professor in the Department of Mathematics.
 His research areas are Free Boundary Problems and PDEs on Manifolds; Applied Analysis of Nonlinear Partial Differential Equations; Finite Element Methods and their Numerical Analysis; Continuum Modelling, particularly based on the Phase Field Methodology.